 Schizophrenia is a chronic mental disorder that affects how a person feels, thinks, and acts.
 According to the latest World Health Organization (WHO) estimates, more than 21 million people all over the world are suffering from this disabling disease, however, it is not as common as other mental disorders.
-People suffering from this disorder face difficulty in distinguishing fantasy from reality.
-They also fail to express and manage emotions and make decisions.
-Known to be more common in men (12 million) than females (9 million), it can lead to debilitating symptoms.
-People with this condition are around 2-3 more likely to die prematurely as compared to the general population due to the high risk of physical illness.

 This World Schizophrenia Day, let’s spread some awareness about the condition by shedding light on the causes and symptoms of schizophrenia.

 There is no one single factor that can cause schizophrenia claims research studies.
 It is believed to be an interaction between genes and environmental factors which also include psychosocial factors and can lead to this mental disorder.

 The role of environmental and social factors in increasing your risk of schizophrenia is not much talked about.
 Studies have revealed that environmental stressors such as childhood trauma, social isolation, and minority ethnicity are linked to this mental disorder.